pierremrtn/dimensions_theme/README.md

 )
 ```

-All space widgets comes with `.w` and `.h` to restrict the blank space in one axis, respectively width and height.
+All space widgets come with `.w` and `.h` constructors to restrict the blank space in one axis, respectively width and height.

 ```dart
 Space.h(Dimensions.small)